Plecos gulping at the surface, why do they do it? Find out below.

 My Plecos Gulp At The Surface During Water Changes – Why?

-Plecos will gulp at the surface during water changes if the change in temperature is too rapid and too intense.
+A pleco gulping at the surface during a water change could be to do with temperature change, and thereby lower oxygen content in the water.
 This is because oxygen levels in water are affected by the temperature of the water.

 One Last Thing: Beware Of Jumping